breakersol/ActivityFramework/README.md

 ```cpp
     CoreAsync::ITA_Connection::disconnect(pTest, &MetaTest::printTest, ppTest, &MetaTest::printSlot);
 ```
-<br/>Alternatively, Lambda expressions can be connected as a slot function, and return a connection hold which is used to disconnect.
+<br/>Alternatively, Lambda expressions can be connected as a slot function, and return a connection holder which is used to disconnect.
 ```cpp
     auto conn = CoreAsync::ITA_Connection::connect(pTempTest, &MetaTest::startTest, [c](int a, int b){std::printf("The numbers are: %d, %d, %d\n.",a, b, c);});
 ```
 ### Invoke Method
-You can also use TA_MetaObject::invokeMethod to call methods asynchronously in a variety of forms.
+You can also use **TA_MetaObject::invokeMethod** to call methods asynchronously in a variety of forms.
 ```cpp
 	auto fetcher = CoreAsync::TA_MetaObject::invokeMethod(META_STRING("contains<int>"), m_pMetaTest, 3);
 	fetcher().get<bool>());